Jim Fiore: Sexual misconduct allegations and termination

 Through his spokesperson Michael Conte, Fiore denied all allegations of misconduct.
 "The letter Jim received informing him of the termination of his contract specified no disciplinary action.
 It would be counterintuitive to conclude the university would buy out his contract to the sum of nearly $800,000 if Jim was facing disciplinary charges," Conte said.
 However, official documents claimed that Stony Brook did not interview key female coaches, staff and administrators during its internal investigation into Fiore's alleged misconduct.

 Once considered a "rising star" in college athletics for his role in elevating the Stony Brook program, the sexual misconduct allegations halted Fiore's career.
 He was one of 10 final candidates interviewed for the Rutgers University athletic director job after Tim Pernetti resigned for his role in the Mike Rice scandal, where basketball coach Rice was caught on video kicking players, throwing basketballs at them and using homophobic slurs in practice.
 However, Fiore was removed from consideration in May 2013 after an outside source alerted Rutgers of his misconduct at Stony Brook.
 Fiore expressed interest in the open athletic director at Princeton University, his former employer, but Princeton officials were made aware of Fiore's misconduct after he publicly expressed interest in the position.

 In 2015, Fiore was named as a candidate for the University of Massachusetts athletic director job.
 UMass student government and two UMass athletes wrote a letter to the search committee demanding that Fiore be removed from consideration due to his history of sexual harassment and discrimination against LGBT athletes.
 "The search committee's consideration of Fiore as a candidate for Athletic Director directly contradicts the University of Massachusetts' efforts to cultivate an LGBTQ-friendly environment for all students, including an increasing number of student athletes," the letter said.
 Ultimately, Fiore was passed over for Ryan Bamford.

-Recent career (2014–present)
+Dynamic Sports Management

-In 2014, Fiore was hired as president and CEO of Dynamic Sports Management, a sports management firm based in Melville, New York.
-He left in 2016.
+In 2014, Fiore was hired as president and CEO of Dynamic Sports Management, a sports management firm based in Melville, New York, on Long Island.
+He left the firm in 2016.